About me

 I have also undertaken training in working with male survivors of sexual abuse with Jeremy Sachs and LGBTQI+ Intimate Partner Violence with Stephen Maxwell.

-At the end of 2024, I attended a two day course with Alex Drummond and New Pathways on working with transgender and gender questioning clients.
+I have attended a two day course with Alex Drummond and New Pathways on working with transgender and gender questioning clients.
+Most recently, I attended training with Brighton Therapy Partnership and Dominic Davies around Gender, Sexuality and Relationship Diversity (GSRD)

 I enjoy learning and feel that it is important as a therapist that I keep learning and developing to ultimately benefit you, the client.